omerk64/Group-3/README.md

 We will study how departure delay is affected by the independent variables such as wind, tempearture, humidity and pressure.
 For the departure time we want to see if there is a relationship between dweather and departure delay.
 For example, flights in the winter might have higher departure delay or the other way around.
 Even though a flight might have a departure delay, it could make up the time during the flight and still arrive on time.
 So, it will be interesting to study if there is a relationship between them.

-Instruction to run the code
+Instructions to run .py file

-1.Download all datasets including airlines.csv,airports.csv,humidity.csv,pressure.csv, temperature.csv,wind_speed.csv
-2.Run code.
+In python

+1. Download all datasets in the same folder as .py file (airlines.csv,airports.csv,humidity.csv,pressure.csv, temperature.csv,wind_speed.csv)

+2. Import all libraries listed in the .py file

+3. Run code